monachilada/wp-charts/readme.txt

 1. All Charts being used on a single page, in the default 2012 theme.

 == Changelog ==

+0.6.8  - hotfix
+* for missing script closing tag that killed sites in IE8 - sorry
+* experimental proportions feature for non square responsive charts, use ````relativewidth```` property (ratio of width to height - for square charts the default value is 1, 1.5 would result in a chart 1.5 times as wide as the chart is high)

 0.6.7 - Fix for new shortcode properties - bad camel case formatting sorted out - readme.txt update